QCrypt/website-2022/content/registration.md

 ---
 title: Registration

-draft: true
+draft: false
 type: text_page

 ---

 ## Registration for QCrypt 2022 is now open!
 QCrypt is the yearly international scientific conference presenting last year’s top results in quantum cryptography.
-The 2022 event will take place online.
-Thanks to <a href="/partners" target="_blank">our sponsors</a>, there is no registration fee for participants.
+The 2022 event will take place hybrid.
 The link below will bring you to the registration form:

 {{< button-link label="Register here" url="" icon="link" target="_blank">}}